 - Ask questions!
 Don’t be afraid to speak up if you don’t understand anything or need some clarity.

-- Click here if you'd like to know more about the structure of a planning meeting.
+- Learn about the structure of a planning meeting.

 Step 3: Get to know your NDIS plan